Winter 2024 Session

-They will be made available for sign-up one at a time prior to their scheduled date/time.
+During the 2023-24 program year, one will be available per session to sign-up prior to its scheduled date/time.
 You can sign-up at any time to add your name to our waiting list for the next free lecture posted.

 Remember to sign-up to receive more information: